ranking-agent/QuestionRewrite/README.md

 [![Build Status](https://travis-ci.com/TranslatorIIPrototypes/QuestionRewrite.svg?branch=master)](https://travis-ci.com/TranslatorIIPrototypes/QuestionRewrite)

-# QuestionRewrite
+# QuestionAugmentation

-A Swagger UI/web service interface for the Question Rewrite service.
+A Swagger UI/web service interface for the Question augmentation service.

 A service that accepts a properly formatted ReasonerStd question and returns similar questions to the user.